 Student involvement and inclusive learning environment

-All BI campuses must have a good and inclusive learning environment, where diversity is valued.
-We will listen to our students and actively collaborate with them.
-BI is committed to involving students at all levels, from decision-making forums at institutional level to dialogue meetings at course and class level.
-There are evaluation meetings between class representatives and lecturers in all our courses about teaching, midway through the semester, as well as a programme evaluation meeting where the Associate Dean (academic head for each study) and representatives from the academic affairs administration meet, where the entirety of the study programme is discussed.
+All students at BI should have a good and inclusive learning environment where diversity is valued.
+We listen to our students and actively collaborate with them.
+BI is committed to involving students at all levels, from institutional decision-making forums to course and class-level dialogue meetings.
+In all courses at each place of study, lecturers and class representatives meet halfway through the semester to evaluate the teaching.
+In addition, there is a programme evaluation meeting every six months between the academic leader, students and study administration to discuss the overall quality and further development of the study programme.

-Regular dialogue meetings are also held between our student organisation BISO and BI leaders, as well as through the Learning Environment Committee (LMU).
-LMU is the formal body that oversees BI's learning environments and has an advisory role on the BI board of trustees, with the same number of employee and student representatives.
+Regular dialogue meetings are held between our student organisation BISO, and BI leaders, as well as through the Learning Environment Committee (LMU).
+LMU is the formal body that oversees BI's learning environments and has an advisory role on the BI board of trustees, with the same number of employee and student representatives

 Completion rate and dropouts

 BI works systematically to reduce dropout rates, ensure study progression and increase completion rates among BI students.
 The completion rate among undergraduates last year increased from 49.5% in 2020 to 53% in 2021.
 At a master's level, the completion increased from 82% in 2021 to 84% in 2022.
 The completion rate for PhD after six years was lower in 2022 compared to 2021, 45.5% in 2022 from 50% in 2021.
 Here it is important to note that the data on which these figures are based is limited and that small changes have a major impact.

 In 2022, 4210 degrees were completed (not standardised time, but all who graduated).